TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 9/Hosea 9.9.md

 ---

-They have deeply corrupted themselves, as in the days of Gibeah: he will remember their iniquity, he will visit their sins.
+They have deeply corrupted themselves, as in the days of Gibeah.
+He will remember their iniquity.
+He will punish them for their sins.